NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 ### Built-ins

 <details>
-<summary>What Python provides to provide capabilities to write code in functional way?</summary>
+<summary>1.
+What Python provides to provide capabilities to write code in functional way?</summary>

 > **Answer:**
 > Python provides comprehensions and functions like map, filter and reduce to facilitate function programming support.